-Applications that fail to submit this information and thereby meet the minimum qualifications for ensuring a skilled, diverse, and credentialed workforce will not be considered to receive BEAD funding.
+Applications that fail to meet the minimum qualifications for ensuring a skilled, diverse, and credentialed workforce will not be considered to receive BEAD funding.

 2.9.1 Text Box: Describe the process, strategy, and the data tracking method(s) the Eligible Entity will implement to ensure that minority businesses, womenowned business enterprises (WBEs), and labor surplus area firms are recruited, used, and retained when possible.